terotests/RangerParser/README.md

   `hello`
 }
 ```

+Newlines inside a block will start a new expression, but iterators ignore that.

 Surprisingly, those simple rules are just enough to transform most common language syntaxes into AST tree
 which can be used as a basis of a language or configuration files.